 We have designed an intricate multi-dimensional incentive and evaluation system that aligns business development personnel' interests with our company's, striking a balance between growth and profitability.
 See "- Our Operational Expertise - Dynamic business development personnel management."
-Our standard contract with location partners is exclusive and typically lasts more than two years.
+Our standard contract with location partners typically lasts more than two years and can be terminated if either party is unable to fulfill its obligations.
+The contract is also usually exclusive, prohibiting them from collaborating with other mobile device charging service providers with certain penalties if exclusivity is breached.
 We collect payments from users directly, and settle commissions with location partners on a monthly basis.
 Depending on the location, type and foot-traffic of a given POI, we may negotiate different location partner commission rate and duration of the contracts.